Everyday Rewards: History

 On 26 October 2015 Woolworths announced that, from 1 January 2016, customer loyalty cards would no longer earn Qantas Frequent Flyer points.
 Instead they will receive more discounts on groceries.
 The new discount program came into effect on 28 October 2015.
 Everyday Rewards cardholders will be sent new 'Woolworths Rewards' cards.
-The furore over this new program caused Woolworths to do an about-face and offering their customers the choice of redeeming their Woolworths Rewards for Qantas points.

 In April 2016, doubts were expressed over the effectiveness of the new program with claims by analysts that the program has not gained traction in the community and is possibly a cause of the slow down in supermarket sales growth which has slowed to 3 per cent.
-On 22 August 2016, significant improvements to Woolworths Rewards were announced.
-As of 31 August 2016, members will earn rewards on every dollar they spend in Woolworths' Supermarkets and BWS stores, and for the first time, members will also earn on every dollar they spend at EG Australia outlets.

 On 29 July 2020, Woolworths Rewards rebranded as Everyday Rewards.
 Everyday Rewards was launched in Tasmania on 6 August 2020 replacing the Frequent Shopper Club loyalty program in the state which would be phased out by 2021.
 The Frequent Shopper Club was Purity Supermarket's loyalty program which Woolworths retained after its purchase of the chain due to an arrangement with Purity and because of its popularity.

+In June 2022, Woolworths began a limited trial of Everyday Extra, a subscription service offering additional benefits for Everyday Rewards members who pay a monthly or annual fee.
+The program was launched to all members in October 2022.
+The subscription initially offered a montlhy discount at both Woolworths and Big W stores.
+In June 2025 the Big W monthly discount was dropped with "reduced prices on thousands of products" cited as the reason.
+Many subscribers were frustrated and angered at this decision.

+In August 2023, Woolworths introduced Member Prices, giving Everyday Rewards members access to offers and lower prices on certain products in-store and online.

+In February 2024, Everyday Rewards replaced Onecard as the loyalty scheme at Countdown and Woolworths supermarkets in New Zealand.
+A partnership with Westpac and its St.George Bank, Bank of Melbourne and BankSA subsidiaries in October 2024 allowed members of their Altitude and Amplify Rewards programs to convert their points to Everyday Rewards points.
+In November 2024, Woolworths added the Everyday Rewards Shop to the Everyday Rewards app, allowing members to purchase products using their Everyday Rewards dollars.
+From December 2024, partnerships with Air New Zealand and Qantas allowed New Zealand Everyday Rewards members to convert their Everyday Rewards points to Airpoints Dollars or Qantas Points.